Texas Criminal Records, Warrants & Expunctions

 • Restore peace of mind

-An experienced criminal defense attorney can review your history and determine the best legal solution.
+An experienced criminal defense attorney can evaluate your situation and determine the best path forward.

-The Law Office of Bryan Fagan, PLLC assists clients throughout Austin and Central Texas with warrant resolution, criminal record review, expunctions, and orders of nondisclosure.
-Our Austin Office understands Travis County court procedures and works diligently to help clients move forward without the burden of past legal issues.
+The Law Office of Bryan Fagan, PLLC assists clients throughout Houston and across Texas with warrant resolution, criminal record review, expunctions, and record sealing.
+Our Houston Corporate Office understands local court procedures and works to help clients protect their reputations and futures.